 Don’t want to pay before you receive service?
 That’s understandable.
-In that case the amount will be charged to your account at the end of your cruise.
+In that case the amount will be charged to your account while you sail.
+It will be charged to the card on file at the end of your cruise.

 Do I have to pay gratuities on my cruise?
 Can I change the amount?

-Although technically gratuity fees are discretionary, in practice passengers must pay these fees; the only exceptions being reductions if you receive horrible service.
+Although technically gratuity fees/service charges are discretionary, in practice passengers must pay these fees; the only exceptions being reductions if you receive horrible service.
 Asking to have the fees waived just to save yourself money is unfair since gratuities pay hardworking staff members.